-Campus places are characterized by a concentration of civic, office, education, or medical uses, typically within low- to midrise buildings that are constructed on a cohesive site.
+Commercial places are characterized by caroriented destinations for retail, dining, or service uses, typically within low-rise buildings that are located along major streets or near interstates.

-To help meet this geography's goals for the future, some Campus sites are encouraged to evolve into Community Activity Centers, which are characterized by a mix of uses (residential, employment, shopping, leisure, and entertainment).
-These uses are set within mid-rise buildings in a pedestrian-oriented environment that is easily accessible to nearby neighborhoods.
+To help meet this geography's goals for the future, some Commercial sites are encouraged to evolve into Regional Activity Centers, which are characterized by a mix of uses (residential, employment, and entertainment).
+These uses are set within mid- to high-rise buildings in a pedestrian-oriented environment that is easily accessible to nearby neighborhoods and employment hubs.
 This Place Type change will add a greater mix of uses and density to the recommended areas.
 To support the increase in uses and density, future development will provide additional mobility, open space, and placemaking elements.